sindelio/binance-bot/README.md

 Here are some points that deserve attention:

-- More consideration with the proft and stop-loss price calculations (multipliers and higher limit increase ratio)
+- More consideration with the profit and stop-loss price calculations (multipliers and higher limit increase ratio)
-- Trade within the limits of the exchange info
-- On initial candle fetching , try to eliminate last candle if it is not final
 - Try to use only one binance node library
 - Recover from internet connection failure